AsheUrban/ToDoList.Solution/README.md

 * _C#_
 * _.NET 5 (ASP.NET Core MVC)_
-* _ASP.NET Core Identity (Authentication/Authorization)_
 * _CSHTML_
 * _CSS_
 * _Entity Framework Core_
 * _MySQL (SQL Database)_
-* _dotnet CLI_
+* _dotnet_
 * _LINQ_
 * _Markdown_

 ## Description

-_This branch expands on the many-to-many version of ToDoList by introducing a Tag entity and related updates.
-Tags add another layer of organization to the existing data model.
-The branch also includes small adjustments to routing, views, and data handling to support the new entity and improve project consistency._
+_This branch evolves the project’s data model to support many-to-many relationships between Categories and Items.
+Each Item can now belong to multiple Categories, and each Category can contain multiple Items._

-* _Connects Tags with Items and Categories in a multi-entity relationship._
+* _Implements many-to-many relationships between Items and Categories._
+* _Creates a join table managed by Entity Framework Core._
-* _Updates context and migrations to support expanded Tag relationships._
+* _Updates controllers and views to handle multiple associations._
-* _Refines UI elements to display and manage Tags alongside other entities._
+* _Adds selection interfaces for linking Items and Categories._
-* _Demonstrates advanced relational modeling and data interaction in EF Core._
+* _Demonstrates advanced relational mapping using EF Core._
-* _Represents the most feature-complete version of ToDoList._

 ## Setup/Installation Requirements

 * _Clone or download the repository to your local machine._

-* _Open a terminal and `cd` into the `ToDoList` project directory, then restore:_
+* _Open a terminal and `cd` into the `ToDoList` project directory, then run:_

   ```
   dotnet restore
   ```
-* _Create `appsettings.json` in the `ToDoList` project folder with a connection string for MySQL (you may also use User Secrets):_
+* _Create `appsettings.json` in the `ToDoList` project folder with the following configuration:_

   ```
   {
     "ConnectionStrings": {
-      "DefaultConnection": "Server=localhost;Port=3306;Database=to_do_list;User Id=YOUR_ID;Password=YOUR_PASSWORD;"
+      "DefaultConnection": "Server=localhost;Port=3306;database=to_do_list;uid=YOUR_ID;pwd=YOUR_PASSWORD;"
     }
   }
   ```